Special Olympics Ireland

 · What they work on and whereHow it stacks up against peers

-Special Olympics Ireland has a GiveRadar Integrity Assessment of 48/100.
+Special Olympics Ireland has a GiveRadar Integrity Assessment of 64/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
-A score of 48 ('Partial transparency') means some public data is on file but key signals are missing - worth a closer look before donating.
-For comparison, the average integrity assessment for health charities in Ireland is 42/100.
+A score of 64 ('Partial transparency') means some public data is on file but key signals are missing - worth a closer look before donating.
+For comparison, the average integrity assessment for education charities in Ireland is 65/100.

 Special Olympics Ireland is located in Special Olympics Ireland, The National Sport Campus, Snugbourogh Road, Blanchardstown, Dublin, Republic of Ireland, Ireland.
 The organization was established in 1978 and has been active for 48 years.
 Its registered address is Special Olympics Ireland, Sport Ireland Campus.

-Special Olympics Ireland has a GiveRadar Integrity Assessment of 48/100.
-We recommend reviewing the full profile before making a donation decision.
-The organization is overseen by the Charities Regulator.
+According to GiveRadar's records, Special Olympics Ireland is registered with the Charities Regulator of Ireland and overseen by the Charities Regulator.
 You can donate directly through their official donation page linked on their GiveRadar profile.
-GiveRadar provides data for research purposes and does not endorse any organization.
-Always do your own due diligence.
+GiveRadar provides data for research and does not endorse any organization.
+A GiveRadar Integrity Assessment reflects how much public data is available, not whether an organization is safe to donate to, so it is always smart to do your own research before giving.

 Special Olympics Ireland is a registered charity in Ireland.
 Under the Charitable Donation Scheme, if you donate 250 euros or more in a year to an eligible charity, the charity can claim a tax refund from Revenue of approximately 45% of your donation at no extra cost to you.